gcinq121/Curse-of-Strahd-Notes/README.md

 I am always looking to make these better so suggestions are welcome

-All notes are in markdown format but can be viewed with any text editor
+All notes are in markdown format but can be viewed with any text editor although I use Obsidian to manage them

-The most critical plugins are Advanced Tables, Dataview, Default New Tab Page, Folder Notes, and Leaflet
+The most critical plugins for this vault are Advanced Tables, Dataview, Default New Tab Page, Folder Notes, and Leaflet
 - Alternatively all of these and my settings are stored in the .obsidian folder

 I know some of the notes are messy, it should get cleaner as we get more information